statbiophys/SONIA/README.md

 Additional documentation of the modules is found in their docstrings (accessible either through pydoc or using help() within the python interpreter).

+## Notes about CDR3 sequence definition

+This code is quite flexible, however it does demand a very consistent definition of CDR3 sequences.

+**CHECK THE DEFINITION OF THE CDR3 REGION OF THE SEQUENCES YOU INPUT.** This will likely be the most often problem that occurs.

+The default models/genomic data are set up to define the CDR3 region from the conserved cysteine C (INCLUSIVE) in the V region to the conserved F or W (INCLUSIVE) in the J. This corresponds to positions X and X according to IMGT.
+This can be changed by altering the anchor position files, however the user is strongly recommended against this.

 ## Contact